 7. How can we make Christ a party to fornication?

 “Know ye not that your ______ are the __________ of Christ? shall I then take the members of Christ, and make them the members of an harlot?
 God forbid.”
 (1 Cor.
 6:15)

 Few would commit a lewd act in the presence of Christ.
-Yet, that happens when fornication is committed.
+Yet, that happens each time fornication is committed.

 8. Will there be fornicators in kingdom of God?

 “19Now the works of the flesh are manifest, which are these; Adultery, _____________, uncleanness, lasciviousness, 20Idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, 21Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things ______ ____ ________ the kingdom of God.
 (Galatians 5:19-21)

 Those who continue to practice fornication will be excluded from heaven!
 (1 Cor.
 6:9-10; Rev. 22:14, 15)